mitsuba-renderer/drjit/src/python/docstr.rst

 .. topic:: Texture_write

-    Store values into a writable hardware texture
+    Store values into a writable texture

     The per-channel values in ``value`` are written to the texel addressed by the integer coordinates ``pos``.
-The texture must have been created with ``writable=True``.
+The texture must have been created with ``writable=True``, must live on a JIT backend, and ``value`` must supply one entry per channel.

-    This is a hardware texture store (a side effect): it is not differentiable, and the written texture is meant for display / external sampling rather than :py:func:`eval()`.
+    The store is a side effect and not differentiable.
+Backends providing a hardware texture write into it, and such a texture is meant for display / external sampling rather than :py:func:`eval()`.
+Without one (LLVM, or double precision), the values are scattered into the backing storage.

     Reading the texture after writing to it (via :py:func:`value()`, :py:func:`tensor()`, or the ``eval_*()`` methods) requires an intermediate